How to Visit Greymouth on a Budget

 Greymouth is home to some interesting historical sites to commemorate its rich heritage in coal and gold mining.
 One such site is the Brunner Mine Site, just a quick drive from the town along State Highway 7.
 A short walk here with lots of interpretation panels tells the story of one of the earliest coal mining sites in the country along with the remains of a coke oven, tunnel and brick factory.

 Greymouth’s mining history also makes for some cool sights along its other walks, such as the Woods Creek Track, a 45-minute loop passing trail races, dams and tunnels.
-Find this walk on the road to the Shantytown Heritage Park (as featured on Viator and Tripadvisor).
+Find this walk on the road to the Shantytown Heritage Park.

 Of course, in New Zealand, you want to see some stellar scenery, which is easy to find in Greymouth, particularly on the Point Elizabeth Walkway.
 Take in the amazing views of the wild West Coast with a mix of coastal forest and a rocky viewpoint looking out to the Southern Alps.